Turid Sannes

-Turid Sannes is a Norwegian handball player.
+Turid Sannes (born 8 July 1974) is a Norwegian handball player.
 She played 54 matches and scored 122 goals for the Norway women's national handball team between 1975 and 1977.
-She participated at the 1975 World Women's Handball Championship, where the Norwegian team placed 8th.
+She participated in the 1975 World Women's Handball Championship, where the Norwegian team placed 8th.

+She holds the record for the oldest debutant on the Norwegian women's national team at 32 years and 198 days.

+Her grand daughter Thea Sannes Sweder is a volleyball player.